WDD 131: Dynamic Web Fundamentals

 textContent is preferred over innerHTML because it is more secure.

-However, if you need to include HTML tags, then you would use innerHTML.
+However, if you need to include HTML tags, use innerHTML.

-textContent will not render HTML tags.
-It will display the tags as text.
+textContent will not render HTML tags; it will display them as plain text.

 Why is the value property used?

-Because the input variable references an HTML input text field and that is what is wanted, i.e., the user's entry.
+The input variable references an HTML input text field, and we need to access the user's entry.
 Here is the HTML that was provided: <input type="text" id="favchap" placeholder="Alma 5">

-9. Populate the button textContent with a ❌.
+9. Set the delete button's textContent to ❌.

 Check Your Understanding